👋

 Bottom line

-Ultimately, process mining and task mining are highly related areas of business process management software.
 Some software vendors may offer process mining and task mining solutions separately as part of the same process intelligence platform, and Workfellow is a new software vendor that offers a hybrid process intelligence solution combining both methods natively into one solution.
-For more information, book a demo.
+See Work API whitepaper for more information.

 Written by